Plumsail/forms-docs/SharePoint/how-to/lookup-view.rst

    <a href="https://docs.telerik.com/kendo-ui/api/javascript/ui/combobox/configuration/template" target="_blank">Kendo UI Combobox's Template</a>

-In this example, I will use string withing JavaScript editor to define template for both selectable items and the current selection:
+In this example, I will use string withing JavaScript editor to define template for selectable items:

 .. code-block:: javascript